-- actual or anticipated fluctuations in our quarterly results of operations; - changes in our estimates of our future results of operations; - changes in forecasts, estimates or recommendations of securities research analysts regarding our future results of operations or financial performance; - changes in the economic performance or market valuations of other companies that investors deem comparable to us; - additions or departures of our senior management team or other key employees; - sales or perceived sales of additional Common Shares; - significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving us or our competitors; and - news reports relating to trends, concerns or competitive developments, regulatory changes and other related issues in our industry or target markets.
+- actual or anticipated fluctuations in our quarterly results of operations; - changes in our estimates of our future results of operations; - changes in forecasts, estimates or recommendations of securities research analysts regarding our future results of operations or financial performance; - changes in the economic performance or market valuations of other companies that investors deem comparable to us; - additions or departures of our senior management team or other key employees; - sales or perceived sales of additional Common Shares;

+- significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving us or our competitors; and - news reports relating to trends, concerns or competitive developments, regulatory changes and other related issues in our industry or target markets.

 Financial markets have in the past experienced significant price and volume fluctuations that have particularly affected the market prices of equity securities of companies and that have, in many cases, been unrelated to the operating performance, underlying asset values or prospects of such companies.
 Accordingly, the market price of the Common Shares may decline even if our operating results, financial condition or prospects have not changed.
-As well, certain institutional investors may base their investment decisions on consideration of our environmental, governance and social practices and performance against such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the Common Shares.
+As well, certain institutional investors may base their investment decisions on consideration of our environmental, governance and social practices and performance against such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the Common Shares by those institutions, which could materially adversely affect the trading price of the Common Shares.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
 If such increased levels of volatility and market turmoil continue, our business, financial condition and results of operations could be materially adversely impacted and the trading price of the Common Shares could be materially adversely affected.